Meigyoku-Thmn/ThMouseX/README.md

 Due to the limitation of Visual Studio's Compiler, you might have to compile to the second time for it to work.

-### Another way to compile without installing anything on your computer
+### Another way to compile without installing anything on your computer (recommended way)
 - Fork the THMouseX repository
 - Go to the "Actions" tab
 - Select the "Deployment" workflow